Skip to content

 The team has also optimized the viral vector production process to enhance gene delivery efficiency and ensure reproducibility in future studies.
 In upcoming experiments, a newly acquired high-purity AAV9-MTMR2 preparation will be tested to assess its long-term effects on peripheral nerve function and CMT4B1 disease progression.
 These advances mark important progress toward developing genetic therapy for CMT4B1 and potentially other forms of CMT.

-With this foundation, the researchers are continuing preclinical studies to evaluate how restoring MTMR2 affects nerve health and function over time.
 This work marks steady progress toward a potential genetic therapy for CMT4B1 and may also inform strategies for other CMT4 subtypes, such as 4B2 and 4B3.

 Ms. Bolino